Who defined the word addition. The history of the emergence of arithmetic operations. Examples of the use of the word addition in the literature

 16 slide

-Multiplication sign To denote the action of multiplication, some of the European mathematicians of the 16th century used the letter M, which was the initial letter in the Latin word for increase, multiplication - animation (from this word the name “cartoon” comes).
-In the 17th century, some mathematicians began to denote multiplication with an oblique cross “×”, while others used a dot for this.
+Multiplication sign To denote the action of multiplication, some of the European mathematicians of the 16th century used the letter M, which was the initial in the Latin word for increase, multiplication, - animation (the name "cartoon" comes from this word).
+In the 17th century, some mathematicians began to denote multiplication with a slash "×", while others used a period for this.
 In Europe, for a long time, the product was called the sum of multiplication.
-The name "multiplier" is mentioned in works of the 11th century.
+The name "multiplier" is mentioned in the works of the XI century.
 For thousands of years, the action of division was not indicated by signs.
-The Arabs introduced the line “/” to indicate division.
+The Arabs introduced the line "/" to indicate division.
 It was adopted from the Arabs in the 13th century by the Italian mathematician Fibonacci.
-He was the first to use the term “private”.
+He was the first to use the term "private".
 The colon sign ":" to indicate division came into use at the end of the 17th century.
-In Russia, the names “divisible”, “divisor”, “quotient” were first introduced by L.F.
+In Russia, the names “divisible”, “divisor”, “private” were first introduced by L.F.
 Magnitsky at the beginning of the 18th century.
-The multiplication sign was introduced in 1631 by William Oughtred (England) in the form of an oblique cross.
+The multiplication sign was introduced in 1631 by William Ootred (England) in the form of an oblique cross.
 Before him, the letter M was used.
-Later, Leibniz replaced the cross with a dot (late 17th century) so as not to confuse it with the letter x; before him, such symbolism was found in Regiomontan (XV century) and the English scientist Thomas Harriot (1560-1621).
+Later, Leibniz replaced the cross with a dot (late 17th century) so as not to confuse it with the letter x; before him, such symbolism was found in Regiomontanus (XV century) and the English scientist Thomas Harriot (1560-1621).

-Slide 17
+17 slide

 18 slide